-(J) Default of a party
+(J) Default of a Party

 The arbitration may proceed in the absence of any party, who after due notice, fails to be present or fails to obtain an adjournment.
-An award shall not be made solely on the default of a party; the Board of Arbitration shall require the other party to submit such evidence as they may require for the making of an award.
+An award shall not be made solely on the default of a party; the Board of Arbitrators shall require the other party to submit such evidence as they ma require for the making of an award.

-- (K) Conduct of hearing: general powers - (1) Although strict conformity to legal rules of evidence is not necessary, the Board shall receive only relevant and material evidence.
+(K) Conduct of Hearing: General Powers

+- (1) Although strict conformity to legal rules of evidence is not necessary, the Board shall receive only relevant and material evidence.
 All evidence shall be taken in the presence of the arbitrators and the parties except where any of the parties is absent, is in default or has waived the right to be present.
-The Board shall receive evidence in the following forms: - (a) Sworn testimony by competent witnesses. - (b) Affidavits, documentary evidence, the product of all completed discovery and/or written reports, provided that such evidence has been served upon the adverse parties or their counsel at least fourteen (14) days before the hearing, unless counsel otherwise agree. - (2) Notwithstanding the above, the Board may receive additional evidence as it deems proper. - (3) All evidence received shall be given such weight as the Board deems it is entitled to after consideration of any objections which may be made. - (4) No disclosure of any kind shall be made to the arbitrators prior to the hearing. - (L) Specific powers - (1) The Board of Arbitration shall have the general powers of a court including, but not limited to, the following powers: - (a) Subpoenas.
-To cause the issuance of subpoenas to witnesses to appear before the Board and to request the issuance of an attachment according to the practice of the courts for failure to comply therewith. - (b) Production of Documents.
-To compel the production of all books, papers and documents which they shall deem material to the case. - (c) Administering Oaths; Admissibility of Evidence.
-To administer oaths or affirmations to witnesses, to determine the admissibility of evidence, to permit testimony to be offered by depositions and to decide the law and the facts of the case submitted to them.
+The board shall receive evidence in the following forms: - (a) Sworn testimony by competent witnesses; - (b) Affidavits, documentary evidence, the product of all completed discover and/or written reports, provided that such evidence has been served upon - the adverse parties or their counsel at least fourteen (14) days before the - hearing, unless counsel otherwise agree. - (2) Notwithstanding the above, the board may receive additional evidence as it deems proper. - (3) All evidence received shall be given such weight as the board deems it is entitled to after consideration of any objections which may be made. - (4) No disclosure of any kind shall be made to the arbitrators prior to the hearing.